d-jasondo/novus-trend/README.md

 ## 🚀 Usage

-### 1. Login with Twitter
+### 1. Login
-Click "Sign in with Twitter" to authenticate via OAuth 2.0.
+Connect your Twitter and LinkedIn accounts via the Settings page or Composer.

 ### 2. Discover Trends
 Browse trending topics categorized by: